Welcome to Cochrane !

-The Cochrane Policy Manual contains detailed descriptions of the responsibilities of each of these groups of people ('entities').
-Cochrane entities receive their funding from different sources, but agree to follow the policies and practices of The Cochrane Collaboration (also contained in The Cochrane Policy Manual).
+The Cochrane Policy Manual contains detailed descriptions of the responsibilities of each of these groups of people.
+Cochrane groups receive their funding from different sources, but agree to follow Cochrane's policies and practices (also contained in The Cochrane Policy Manual).

-The development and implementation of policy affecting The Cochrane Collaboration are the responsibility of the Cochrane Collaboration Steering Group (CCSG), after Collaboration-wide consultation:
+The development and implementation of policy affecting Cochrane are the responsibility of the Cochrane Collaboration Steering Group (CCSG), after Cochrane-wide consultation:

 There are several other official roles:

-- Two Ombudsmen help to resolve areas of conflict that arise between people or entities, for which the usual process of involving their Centre Director has not been sufficient.
+- Two Ombudsmen help to resolve areas of conflict that arise between people or groups, for which the usual process of involving their Centre Director has not been sufficient.

 - The Publication Arbiter helps people to reach a mutually acceptable agreement in areas of dispute between the editorial teams of Cochrane Review Groups (for example, on the appropriate home for a specific Cochrane Review), and between authors of Cochrane Reviews and their editorial team (for example, when authors and editors cannot agree on some aspects of the review).

 - The Funding Arbiter (a member of the Steering Group) and three other people who form a Funding Arbitration Panel to give guidance on difficult issues referred to them with respect to the organisation's policy on commercial sponsorship.

 - The Company Secretary, whose responsibilities are fulfilled by the Secretariat Administrator, holds office for both the charity and its trading subsidiary (see section 188.8.131.52 of The Cochrane Policy Manual).